TobyG4/MachineLearning/Wine Quality Data Set/README.md

 We will try to predict the output "Quality", score is between 0-10.

 Why does the problem need to be solve?
-Useful for wine makers to help know factors are important in creating a good quqlity tasting wine, they could alter the process to achieve better tasting wine.
+Useful for wine makers to help know factors are important in creating a good quality tasting wine, they could alter the process to achieve better tasting wine.

 How would I solve the problem? (manually)
 Taste various wines (same grapes different process), and note the qualiy of the wine.
 Then try to see which factors the good wines have in common, and which factors the bad wines have in common.